The Living Dead

 The truth is that the phrase “split infinitive” is misleading.
 Since to isn’t really part of the infinitive, there’s nothing to split.
 A sentence often sounds better when the to is close to the infinitive: Dilbert decided to mention dating in the workplace.
 But there’s no harm in separating them by putting a descriptive word or two in between: Dilbert decided to discreetly mention dating in the workplace.

 A sentence like that sounds natural because in English, the best place for an adverb (like discreetly) is right in front of the word it describes (mention).
 Where else could discreetly go?
 Putting it anywhere else—say, before or after decided or dating—would change the meaning.
+So go ahead and split, but don’t overdo it.
+Not: Dilbert decided to discreetly and without referring to the boss’s secretary mention dating in the workplace.

 Writers of English have been merrily “splitting” infinitives since the 1300s.
 It was perfectly acceptable until the mid-nineteenth century, when Latin scholars—notably Henry Alford in his book A Plea for the Queen’s English—misguidedly called it a crime.
 (Some linguists trace the taboo to the Victorians’ slavish fondness for Latin, a language in which you can’t divide an infinitive.)
 This “rule” was popular for half a century, until leading grammarians debunked it.
 But its ghost has proved more durable than Freddie Krueger.